hatemr/NLP-for-8K-documents/README.md

 ![strategy](images/strategy_overview.png)

 ## Results
 Let's show the most interesting part first, the results.
+These are run on raw returns (not alphas), using

 | dimensionality redudction    | classifier             | f1_weighted |
 | ---------------------------- | ---------------------- | ----------- |